Jordan Pond House Popovers

 Tucked away along the side of Cadillac Mountain in Maine’s Acadia National Park, The Jordan Pond House has served popovers since the 1800’s.
 It is worth a trip up the lovely Maine coast to have the chance to book afternoon tea, eat these stunning towering popovers while searching for Atlantic Puffins or falcons in the sky.
 Book an outdoor table lakeside and enjoy the breathtaking mountain backdrop.
 The memory of the smell, taste, and view will cause cravings to replicate this bit of heaven in the Pine Tree State.

 2 tablespoons butter, melted

-- Pour batter through a mesh strainer (if you used a Vitamix you can skip this part but blend for one minute instead).
+7. Pour batter through a mesh strainer (if you used a Vitamix you can skip the mesh strainer but blend for one minute instead).
 Pour strained batter into the wells filling each 3/4 of the way full.